-Prerequisite: Need Beginning 3D Art
+Prerequisite: Successful completion of Beginning 3D Art

 Basic course materials are provided at no cost.
-Students who choose to do extended projects may be responsible for
+Students who choose to do extended projects may be responsible for additional costs.

 This course emphasizes the relationship of a design to its material, techniques and function.
 A variety of materials will be used to create functional jewelry designs.
 Students will learn the following techniques: sawing, filling, etching, soldering, and polishing.